densk1/react-boilerplate/README.md

   - [x] Add form data to MongoDB
   - [ ] Check if formdata already exists using a key. `{upsert: true}`
  - [x] Build form for data collection and editing.

 ### TODO: Minor
+- [ ] Add a footer box that shows when there is an error.
+- [ ] How do I stop the auto forwarding that momentarily shows the login page?

 - [ ] Fix Passport `.serializeUser` & `.deserializeUser()` (& `findOne()`)
 - [ ] Google Passport Auth Flow
 - [ ] Hide menu on link click